The Po Lin Monastery in Lantau Island is a Buddhist temple and complex which despite being a popular attraction to tourists, still maintains its

 The Wisdom Path is sort of a colonnade where a series of

-wooden posts forming a figure eight are engraved with the Heart Sutra, a revered prayer by Buddhists, Taoists and Confucians.
+wooden posts erected according to the mountain slope forming a figure eight and integrated into nature are engraved with the Heart Sutra, a revered prayer by Buddhists, Taoists and Confucians.

 The Heart Sutra is literally at the heart of Buddhist philosophy and prescribes the practice of meditation as a path to wisdom and